 In Tibet, early Bonists called it "Malco".
 According to legend, there are many treasures gathered at the bottom of the lake, named after the Dragon King "Malco".
 Mapham Yum-Tso was named after a religious war on the lake in the 11th century, which means "eternal and undefeated lake" in Tibetan.

 The Buddhist regard Lake Manasarovar as the holiest lake in the whole world.
 The holy water can wash away the troubles and sins in the soul.
 The natural scenery around the lake is very beautiful.
 Since ancient times, Buddhist believers and Bonists have regarded it as the "world center" of the holy place and is one of the three "Sacred Lakes" in Tibet.
 It is also the birthplace of the four largest rivers in Asia.

-Lake Manasarovar is linked to the smaller Rakshas Tal ( known to Tibetans as Lhanag-tso) by the channel called Ganga-chu.
+Lake Manasarovar is linked to the smaller Lake Rakshastal ( known to Tibetans as Lhanag-Tso) by the channel called Ganga-chu.
 On rare occasions, water flows through this channel from Lake Manasarovar to Rakshas Tal; this is said to angur well for the Tibetan people.
 The channel had long been dry, but water has indeed been flowing between the two lakes in recent years.
 The two bodies of water are associated with the conjoined sun and moon, a powerful symbol of Tantric Buddhism.